Budgeted Out-tree Maximization with Submodular Prizes: Some Variants of

 In the next step, we show that \textbf{MWBCSC} admits a $2f$-approximation algorithm when each set has cost $1$.
 Note that this variant of \textbf{MWBCSC} has some applications, e.g., the detection of mutated pathways in cancers~\cite{hochbaum2020approximation, vandin2011algorithms} and wireless sensor networks~\cite{gao2018algorithm, huang2020approximation, kuo2014maximizing, ran2016approximation, xu2021throughput, yu2019connectivity}.

 \begin{theorem} When each set costs $1$, \textbf{MWBCSC} admits a polynomial-time $2f$-approximation algorithm, where $f$ is the maximum frequency of an element. \end{theorem} \begin{proof} We observe that \textbf{URAT} when each vertex costs $1$ is equivalent to \textbf{E-URAT} when each edge costs $1$ from an approximation point of view.
 Indeed, each tree with at most $B-1$ edges includes at most $B$ nodes and vice-versa.
-The same holds for the unrooted versions of \textbf{URAT} and \textbf{E-URAT}, which we call \textbf{UAT} and \textbf{E-UAT}, respectively.
-Moreover, \textbf{E-UAT} admits a $2$-approximation algorithm that consists in guessing the root and applying the 2-approximation algorithm for \textbf{E-URAT} by Paul et al.~\cite{paul2020budgeted}.
-Therefore, we have a $2$-approximation algorithm for \textbf{UAT} and the theorem follows by Theorem~\ref{thMWBCSCGeneral}. \end{proof}
+The same holds for the unrooted versions of \textbf{URAT} and \textbf{E-URAT}, which we call \textbf{UUAT} and \textbf{E-UUAT}, respectively.
+Moreover, \textbf{E-UUAT} admits a $2$-approximation algorithm that consists in guessing the root and applying the 2-approximation algorithm for \textbf{E-URAT} by Paul et al.~\cite{paul2020budgeted}.
+Therefore, we have a $2$-approximation algorithm for \textbf{UUAT} when each vertex costs 1 and the theorem follows by Theorem~\ref{thMWBCSCGeneral}. \end{proof}

 In the next step, we will provide an approximation algorithm for \textbf{MWBCSC} which does not depend on $f$.
-Recall that in a node-weighted graph $G$, for any two vertices $u, v$, $dist(u,v)$ is the minimum cost of a path $P$ from $u$ to $v$, where the cost of $P$ is the sum of the costs of its nodes.
+Recall that in a node-weighted graph $G$, for any two vertices $u$ and $v$, $dist(u,v)$ is the minimum cost of a path $P$ from $u$ to $v$, where the cost of $P$ is the sum of the costs of its nodes.
 Now we show the following.